arangodb/docs/3.10/indexing-geo.md

 In case of a GeoJSON object in the first parameter, the distance is measured from the **centroid of the object to the indexed point**.
 If the index has `geoJson` set to `true`, then the distance is measured from the **centroid of the object to the centroid of the indexed object**.
-This is – if not everything are points – usually not what one expects, but this is how `GEO_DISTANCE()` is defined, and what the index can actually provide.
+This can be unexpected if not all GeoJSON objects are points, but it is what the index can actually provide.

-Note that all these `GEO_DISTANCE()` FILTER queries can be combined with a `SORT` clause on `GEO_DISTANCE()` (provided they use the same basis point), resulting in a sequence of findings sorted by distance, but limited to the given `GEO_DISTANCE()` boundaries.
+Note that all these `FILTER GEO_DISTANCE(...)` queries can be combined with a `SORT` clause on `GEO_DISTANCE()` (provided they use the same basis point), resulting in a sequence of findings sorted by distance, but limited to the given `GEO_DISTANCE()` boundaries.